-Are you wondering what the experience would be like of doing teletherapy while isolating yourself physically from others?
+Are you wondering what the experience would be like of doing teletherapy?

-I have been doing teletherapy with international clients for a while and it has been very effective – I love it, as do my clients!
+I have been doing teletherapy with international clients since before the pandemic and with local clients since the pandemic, and it has been very effective – I love it, as do my clients!
 For some, there is an added benefit of experiencing the comfort of being in one’s own environment among the calming objects.
 Prior to becoming a therapist, I spent 8 years working remotely for international financial institutions, building relationships with teammates all over the world from my home office.
 We were then limited to voice connections, but it worked well nevertheless.
 Using video chat really enhances the teletherapy experience, since 50% of our brain is used for our vision.
 In online counseling, even when we are physically apart, we can feel as connected as we would like to be in our hearts.

 Trying Something New – Online Counseling

-In these challenging and uncertain COVID-19 times, continuing your regular therapy can be very grounding and calming.
 While the teletherapy experience is a little different from face-to-face, it helps to approach the whole online process in the spirit of adventure.
 Our brains are incredibly resilient and enjoy experiencing new things to adapt to.
-All of the specialties that I offer translate well to teletherapy – Career Counseling, Financial Therapy, Brainspotting Therapy, ADHD Counseling, and Gottman Method Couples therapy.
+All of the specialties that I offer translate well to teletherapy – Career Counseling, Financial Therapy, Brainspotting Therapy, Internal Family Systems Therapy, ADHD Counseling, and Gottman Method Couples therapy.

 Preparing for the Video Therapy Session